Music Therapy For Alzheimer's Disease

 People who live with the most common form of Alzheimer’s disease tend to progress along similar lines.
 The damage often begins in the limbic system, along with certain segments of the forebrain and the hippocampus, which can be important regions for controlling emotion and memory.
 The damage then frequently spreads to numerous other areas of the brain associated with functions like emotional memory, self-awareness, attention, behavior control, and personal identity.

 However, large sections of the brain involved in processing sound, rhythm, and movement appear to receive relatively little damage until the very late stages of the disease.
-These less-damaged areas usually have many connections with other regions of the brain, including those involved in recalling memories, regulating emotion, and analyzing language.
+These less-damaged areas usually have many connections with other regions of the brain, including those involved in recalling memories, controlling emotion, and analyzing language.

 This might explain how exposure to music can produce dramatic effects, even in people with advanced Alzheimer’s disease.
 Musical memory, such as recollections of familiar songs or the ability to play an instrument, may persist long after a person has lost the ability to reliably remember important details of their life history.